-Impacts of climate change is a great leveller as even advanced countries such as United States, Europe, Japan and emerging economies like India are reeling under rising coastal flooding, large precipitation events and heat wave that resulted in loss of lives and livelihoods.
+Impacts of climate change is a great leveler as even advanced countries such as United States, Europe, Japan and emerging economies like India are reeling under rising coastal flooding, large precipitation events and heat wave that resulted in loss of lives and livelihoods.
 However it is Small island developing countries that face existential threats due to climate impacts.

 The Conference of Parties 24 in Katowice, Poland is set to lay out rules of climate action under Paris Agreement for all the Parties by adhering to the principles of equity and common but differentiated responsibility.
 The rules should drive developed countries to vacate the carbon space more quickly for developing countries to meet their development goals without losing sight of sustainability.